Are walk-ins welcomed?

 Nope!
 The tattoos we do are all permanent.

 No. We cannot vouch for the safety of those chemicals so we do not use them.

 Do you do white ink tattoos?

 That is on a case by case basis.
-Generally, we advise towards not doing them since it is generally impossible to guarantee how the final product will look on your skin.
-Sometimes they turn yellow, sometimes they disappear completely, and sometimes, they age weird.
-If you are dead set on a white tattoo, feel free to come in and talk to any of our artists about it; just understand it has very inconsistent results.
+If you are dead set on a white tattoo, feel free to come in and talk to any of our artists about it; please just understand it has very inconsistent results.

 Can you fix/cover up my tattoo?

 We are more than happy to tweak/cover up your old tattoos.
 The best plan would be to come see any of our artists in person and let them see what they are working with.
 Keep in mind, a cover up will usually be significantly larger than the original tattoo.
 If your existing tattoo is very dark and heavy, we might advise a few sessions of laser before covering it up.

 Can you tattoo me if I am pregnant/breastfeeding?

 No. We will absolutely not tattoo anyone under the influence of alcohol or drugs.
 Alcohol also thins the blood, and tends to make people extremely difficult to work with.